Quantum Algorithms to Determine Spin-Resolved Exchange-Correlation Potential for Strongly Correlated Materials: Introduction

 \section{Introduction}

 Density functional theory (DFT) is one of the most widely used theoretical frameworks for studying electronic and structural properties of materials.
 By reformulating the many-body Schrödinger equation in terms of the electron density, DFT reduces the interacting problem to an effective single-particle system described by the Kohn-Sham equations~\cite{Hohenberg1964,Kohn1965}.
-In this formulation, all many-body effects are contained in the exchange--correlation (XC) functional.
-While practical approximations such as the local density approximation (LDA)~\cite{Perdew1981} and generalized gradient approximation (GGA)~\cite{Perdew1996} have achieved remarkable success for weakly correlated systems, they often fail to accurately describe strongly correlated materials such as transition -metal oxides and Mott insulators~\cite{Anisimov1991}.
+In this formulation, all many-body correlation effects are contained in the exchange-correlation (XC) functional.
+While practical approximations such as the local density approximation (LDA)~\cite{Perdew1981} and generalized gradient approximation (GGA)~\cite{Perdew1996} have achieved remarkable success for weakly correlated systems, they often fail to accurately describe strongly correlated materials such as transition-metal oxides, rate-earth and actinide compounds, including Mott insulators~\cite{Anisimov1991}.
 In these systems, localized electronic interactions and magnetic correlations play a central role and require more accurate XC potentials.

 Spin-dependent density functional theory (SDFT) extends the formalism to systems with spin polarization~\cite{barthSpinDFT1972}, enabling the description of magnetic materials and partially spin-filled electronic structures.
-In this case, the XC functional depends explicitly on both spin densities, leading to spin-resolved XC potentials that determine the effective Kohn--Sham Hamiltonian.
+In this case, the XC functional depends explicitly on both spin densities, leading to spin-resolved XC potentials that determine the effective Kohn-Sham Hamiltonian.
 Constructing accurate spin-dependent XC potentials therefore remains an important challenge for strongly correlated systems.
 For lattice models such as the Hubbard model, these ideas form the basis of lattice density functional theory (LDFT), where the site occupations play the role of the density variables~\cite{Lima2003,Capelle2013}.